dergeberl/kubeteach/README.md

 ## Contribution

-Feel free to open an issue or PR if you miss a feature or found a bug.
+Feedback and PRs are very welcome.
+For major changes, please open an issue beforehand to clarify if this is in line with the project and to avoid unnecessary work.

 New exercises or/an exercise sets are highly welcome, if you have ideas feel free to open a PR or issue.